 It is true: It is hard to go out there, look for new work, and find a job you’ll love.

 But isn’t it also hard to stay in a job where you feel miserable 80% of the time?

 Isn’t it also hard to feel invisible, unvalued at the place where you spend five days of your week, at least (likely more than) 8 hours of your precious time each day, week after week?

 All things being equal then if situation A and B were both hard, wouldn’t it make sense to go and do the one that has at least the chance of getting you to a better situation?

-Change is painful.
-Growth is painful.
+Change is hard.
+Growth is hard.

 But so is staying somewhere you don’t belong.